-Teaching Elementary Mathematics, Assessment & Practicum (2.50 cumulative GPA; 2.50 Education GPA; admitted to Teacher Preparation Program)
+Teaching Elementary Mathematics (2.5 GPA, Admitted to Teacher Preparation Program)

-The teaching of mathematical concepts in elementary schools with emphasis on math content, methods, and materials.
-Includes the study of the National Council of Teachers of Mathematics (NCTM) standards, problem-solving strategies, and assessments.
-A 25-hour practicum is required.
+Study of the teaching of mathematical concepts in elementary schools with emphasis on mathematics content, methods, and materials.
+Includes study of the Iowa Core and National Council of Teachers of Mathematics (NCTM) standards, problem-solving strategies, and assessments.
+Guided practicum experience will be designed and embedded with a qualified, cooperating K-6 partner school.

-Growth and Development of Middle Level Learners & Practicum (2.50 cumulative GPA; 2.50 Education GPA; admitted to Teacher Preparation Program)
+Growth and Development of Middle Level

+Learners (2.5 GPA; Admitted to Teacher Preparation Program)

-This course is designed as a cultural approach to studying the middle level aged students.
-Students will become familiar with current knowledge and research on the psychology of adolescents including physical, cognitive, cultural, and psychosocial development.
-A five-hour field experience with middle level students is also a course requirement.
+A cultural examination of middle-level learners to become familiar with the current knowledge and research on the psychology of adolescents in relation to their school experience.
+Includes physical, cognitive, cultural, and psychosocial development.

-Curriculum and Methods for Middle School & Practicum (318; 2.50 cumulative GPA; 2.50 Education GPA; admitted to Teacher Preparation Program)
+Curriculum and Methods for Middle School

+(EDUC 318, 2.5 GPA, Admitted to Teacher Preparation Program)

-This course will focus on designing developmentally appropriate instructional strategies, curriculum, and daily lessons for the middle school learner.
-Developmental theory, essential elements of middle-level philosophy, instructional theory and strategies, and theories on motivation and classroom management will be addressed.
-A fifteen-hour field experience with middle level students is also a course requirement.
+Introduction and application of designing developmentally appropriate instructional strategies, curriculum, and lessons for the middle school learner.
+Addresses developmental theory, essential elements of middle-level philosophy, instructional theory and strategies, and theories of motivation and classroom management.
+Twenty hours of practicum with middle level learners is required.